Scoped/RedStone-a-Holic/README.txt

 3.Extract FML files into mincraft.jar.
 4.Run MineCraft to let FML install some files.
 5.Place the RedStone-a-Holic.zip file into the mods folder, or extract it directly into minecraft.jar(In the .minecraft folder).
 -------------

 ---Mac---
-If you know how to install FML and WarriorCultures on a Mac system please contact obsidianCore or CraftedScorpio!
+If you know how to install FML and RedStone-a-Holic on a Mac system please contact CraftedScorpio!
 ---------

 ---Linux---
-If you know how to install FML and WarriorCultures on a Linux system please contact obsidianCore or CraftedScorpio!
+If you know how to install FML and RedStone-a-Holic on a Linux system please contact CraftedScorpio!
 -----------

 ---Like it, hate it, or just want to chat?---